mozes/stompest/README.txt

 This module is thoroughly unit tested and production hardened for the functionality used by Mozes: persistent queueing on ActiveMQ.
 Minor enhancements may be required to use this STOMP adapter with other brokers or certain feature sets like transactions or binary messages.

-See examples directory for sample usage.
+See http://github.com/mozes/stompest or examples directory for details.